lequeso/awesomeincu-2015/_services/content-creation.md

 layout: program
 title: Content Creation
 description: Let Us Teach For You
-cover: /img/academy.jpg
+cover: /img/content-creation.jpg
-application: /#
+application: /contact/
 ---

 Hire us to create tutorials.
-Written, video
+Written, video and more! <a href="/contact/">Contact us</a> directly for a consultation.